jseguillon/acli/README.md

-# chat-gpt-cli
+# Chat-GPT-CLI

-A command line interface for interacting with openAI's AI models.
+A command line interface for interacting with OpenAI's AI models.

 ## Requirements

-### Get open API key
+### Get Open API Key

-Sign up for an open API account on their website: https://openai.com/api/.
+Sign up for an Open API account on their website: https://openai.com/api/.
 After signing in, create an API key at this URL: https://beta.openai.com/account/api-keys.

 ## Usage

 Use `chat-gpt-cli` for discussions or complex task solving.
 Examples:
-* `   chat-gpt-cli "can GPT help me for daily command line tasks ?" `
+* `chat-gpt-cli "Can GPT help me for daily command line tasks?"`
-* `   chat-gpt-cli "[complex description of feature request for bash/javascript/python/etc...]" `
+* `chat-gpt-cli "[Complex description of feature request for bash/javascript/python/etc...]"`

 Use `howto` function for quick one liner answers and interactive mode.
 Examples:
-* `   howto openssl test SSL expiracy of github.com`
+* `howto openssl test SSL expiracy of github.com`
-* `   howto "find all files more than 30Mb "`
+* `howto "find all files more than 30Mb"`

 Use `fix` for quick fixing typos.
 Examples:
-* [run typo command like 'rrm', 'lls', 'cd..', etc..]
+* [Run typo command like 'rrm', 'lls', 'cd..', etc..]
-* then type `fix` and get fixed command ready to run
+* Then type `fix` and get fixed command ready to run

 ## Install

-### Script install
+### Script Install

 Run:
 ```